mario-lemes/moltyjs/README.md

 Molty Schema are based on Mongoose Schema structure with some changes on the declaration of the inherit schema options.
 I even keep some field options name to make the Molty integration as easier as posible in those project are currently running Mongoose.

+To create a new Schema use the "Schema()" constructor passing the schema and the options:

 ```javascript
 const { connect, Schema } = require('moltys');